Entering the Trofeo Series

 Once the homologation papers have been received back from MSNZ, you need to place the identification number label provided by MSNZ on the roll cage.
 Once the cage is fitted in your car, approved padding material needs to be fitted in areas where you may hit the cage in an accident.
 Approved full harness seatbelts will also need to be fitted.

-Make sure you read the Motorsport Manual’s “Schedule A” and do the do the job right.
+Make sure you read the Motorsport Manual’s “Schedule A” and do the job right.
 If in any doubt, ask one of the licensed scrutineers in the club, or the series Eligibility Officer.
 This is one part of your future race car that really has to be done well!